DRadulovich/perazzi-site/PGPT/V2/Brand-Strategy/Brand-Ethos.md

 ---

-## 4. Edge Cases, Exceptions, and Caveats
+## 4. Guardrails & Objections (price, lead time, availability, sponsorship)

-The original text does not explicitly list edge cases, but it implies important constraints on how the brand should **not** be represented.
+The original text does not explicitly list guardrails or objections, but it implies important constraints on how the brand should **not** be represented.
 For AI usage, treat the following as guardrails derived from the ethos:

 - **No Price-Based Positioning**
   Do not frame Perazzi as a discount, entry-level, or price-driven brand.
 Its ethos is anchored in **exclusivity, craftsmanship, and legacy**, not affordability or deals.